kkufaas/Micro_OS_5_Virtual_Memory/doc/project3-assignment.md

 1. Implement priority scheduling and demonstrate it with the processes provided by us (`process1`, the plane).

+      - The plane process (process1.c) uses the new `setpriority` syscall
+      - Implement priority scheduling: you should then see the plane’s speed change

 2. Re-implement dining philosophers on Linux using the pthreads library.

+      - There is no precode for this
+      - Set up a simple C project and write your own dining philosphers simulation

 ## Precode Files